ammarelriyali/space-invaders/README.md

 # space-invaders
-### final project of HTC (simple data)
+### final project of course HTC (simple data)

 ## Features

-- hit by rocket the invaders to distory them
+- hit by a rocket the invaders to destroy them
-- tank can move right and lift
+- the tank can move right and lift
-- game end if the invader reach the bottom layer
+- game end if the invader reaches the bottom layer